decentraland/eth-connect/README.md

 ## Examples

+Below are some simple illustrative examples.
-The best examples are in the integration tests folder, anyway here are some simple examples:
+You can also find more complete examples are in the integration `/tests` folder.

-### Initializing with a provider
+### Initialize with a provider

 ```ts
 import { RequestManager } from 'eth-connect'